Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Your thyroid is a small, butterfly-shaped gland located at the front of your neck under your skin.
-It’s a part of your endocrine system and controls many of your body’s important functions by producing and releasing (secreting) certain hormones.
+Your thyroid is a small, butterfly-shaped gland at the front of your neck under your skin.
 The C-cells in your thyroid (parafollicular cells) make and secrete calcitonin.

-Calcitonin is a unique hormone because healthcare providers and scientists don’t fully understand its importance.
-While they know what it does, they don’t understand why we have it because irregular calcitonin levels cause few or no symptoms.
+Calcitonin is a unique hormone because scientists don’t fully understand its importance.
+While they know what it does, they don’t understand why we have it.
+Irregular calcitonin levels cause few or no symptoms.

 Calcitonin as medicine

-In the past, healthcare providers prescribed synthetic (manufactured) forms of calcitonin as medicine to treat Paget’s disease of the bone, hypercalcemia and osteoporosis.
-However, with the introduction of newer drugs, such as bisphosphonates, providers seldom use this form of calcitonin for treatment.
+In the past, healthcare providers prescribed manufactured forms of calcitonin as medicine to treat conditions like Paget’s disease of the bone and hypercalcemia.
+But with newer medications (like bisphosphonates), providers rarely use calcitonin for treatment.

 What is the function of calcitonin?